List of Intercity-Express lines in Germany: 9

-10–15, 17, 19, 21
+10–17, 19

 The lines start in Berlin.
-Lines 10, 14 and 19 start at Berlin Ostbahnhof and run to Cologne.
+Lines 10, 14, 16 and 19 start at Berlin Ostbahnhof or Südkreuz and run to Hanover.
 Lines 12 and 13 operate from Berlin Ostbahnhof via Brunswick to Frankfurt, while lines 11 and 15 run from the low level of Berlin Hauptbahnhof via Erfurt to Frankfurt.
-Some trains may start or end in Berlin-Gesundbrunnen (11 and 15), Hamburg (11) or Warnemünde (15).
+Some trains may start or end in Berlin-Gesundbrunnen (11 and 15) or Binz (15).

 10

-Line 10 runs hourly between Berlin and Düsseldorf or Cologne.
+Line 10 runs hourly between Berlin and Cologne.
 Every second train is divided or combined in Hamm depending on their travel direction.
-A part of the trains run via Essen to Düsseldorf, while some continue to Cologne.
+A part of the trains run via Essen and Düsseldorf to Cologne.
 The other trains runs via the Bergisches Land to Cologne.
 Since December 2023, runs every two hours via the Bergisches Land, providing an hourly service in combination with the line 10 portion.
-One train pair each day continues from Hanover to Bremen and Oldenburg.